Optimal List Recoloring of Subcubic Graphs and Complete Multipartite Graphs: Subcubic graphs

 We will conclude the proof using a \emph{vertex cover} of $G_0$, that is a set $W$ of vertices in $V_0$ such that every edge of $G_0$ has at least one endpoint in $W$.
 We first prove the existence of a minimum vertex cover $W$ of $G_0$ that does not contain vertices of degree at most $1$ (Lemma~\ref{cl:vcex}).
 Then, we will use this vertex cover to recolor the vertices in $V_0$ and conclude by minimality of $G$ (Lemma~\ref{cl:agreeV0}).

-\begin{lemma} Let $G$ be a connected graph of size at least $3$.
+\begin{lemma} Let $G$ be a connected graph on at least $3$ vertices.
 Then $G$ has a vertex cover $W$ with no vertex of degree $1$. \end{lemma} \begin{proof} Let $W'$ be a minimum vertex cover of $G$.
 By minimality of $W'$, for every vertex $v$ of $W'$, there exists an edge $e_v$ whose only endpoint in $W'$ is $v$.
 Then, construct $W$ from $W'$ by exchanging every vertex of $W'$ of degree $1$ in $G$ with its neighbor.
-Since $G$ is connected, the set $W$ does not contain a vertex of degree $1$ and is still a vertex cover.
+Since $G$ is connected and has at least $3$ vertices, the set $W$ does not contain a vertex of degree $1$ and is still a vertex cover.
 The conclusion follows. \end{proof}

 \begin{lemma} Let $W$ be a vertex cover of $G_0$ containing no vertices of degree $1$.
 Then, we can recolor $\alpha$ and $\beta$ into two colorings $\alpha^*$ and $\beta^*$ that agree on $V_0$ in at most $|W| + |V_0|$ steps. \end{lemma}